Development and building trade capacity

 Constraints faced by the poor

 Analysis of the role of trade in contributing to poverty reduction needs to go beyond its impact on economic growth.
-As discussed in the preceding chapter economic growth will remain the key driver of poverty reduction globally and trade will continue to be a critical driver of growth.
-Nevertheless in the areas in which extreme poverty is now concentrated — South Asia and Sub-Saharan Africa — with predicted growth more than 370 million people in these regions are likely to remain extremely poor in 2030 amounting to around 4.5 percent of the global population.
-Strikingly 80 percent of these extreme poor will be in Sub-Saharan Africa.
+As discussed in the preceding chapter, economic growth will remain the key driver of poverty reduction globally, and trade will continue to be a critical driver of growth.
+Nevertheless, in the areas in which extreme poverty is now concentrated — South Asia and Sub-Saharan Africa — with predicted growth more than 370 million people in these Read More

 Integrating small and medium-sized enterprises into global trade flows: The case of China